-Chondroitin may be an additional painkiller in some people with osteoarthritis of the knee and hand.
+Chondroitin may be an additional painkiller for some people with knee and hand osteoarthritis.
 The benefits are usually small (around 8-10% improvement) and work slowly (up to 3 months).
-A comprehensive natural drug database (NMCD), which assessed and evaluated over 80 000 natural ingredients of drugs and commercial dietary supplements, classified chondroitin as "potentially effective" in the case of knee disease.
+The comprehensive natural drug database (NMCD), which rated and estimated over 80 000 natural drug ingredients and commercial dietary supplements, classified chondroitin as "potentially effective" for knee disease.

 A study from 2011r. published in the journal Arthritis and Rheumatism showed that chondroitin sulfate mildly relieves pain and improves function in people with osteoarthritis.
 The supplement was made from fish and taken daily at a dose of 800 mg for 6 months.
 Patients reported improvement after 3 months of treatment.
 A shorter time of morning stiffness was also observed.
 Chondroitin did not improve the grip strength.
 In addition, patients treated with chondroitin did not use less painkillers (acetaminophen) than patients taking placebo.